 There are even more ways that understanding your inventory turnover can help manage your business operations.
 And when you break it down to these areas, you’ll notice just how important it all is.

 To calculate inventory turnover, divide your total sales by the average inventory on hand.
 Average inventory is important because the value of your inventory can change dramatically at any given time, thereby not reflecting accurate data.
+This is particularly important for any business that uses dynamic pricing strategies.
 Figuring out your stock turnover with the average inventory, therefore, will provide more reliable results.

 Once this is completed follow the first step and get your inventory turnover ratio.

 As an example of calculating this, take a liquor store.
 They sell $1.5 million in products for the year.
 If their average inventory came to $500,000 then their inventory turnover would be 3.

 You can also use the costs of goods sold (COGS) as an alternative method of calculating your inventory turnover.
 This helps prevent stock turnover inflation because it takes into account the costs of the materials used to produce the item.

 Costs of goods take the beginning inventory of the determined reference time frame and add all production costs and new purchases made by the company.
 Whatever additional inventory is left at the end of the year is subtracted and the result is the final costs of goods sold.
 This total is subtracted from the total sales to get a gross, rather than a net, profit.